memarin/dev-playbook/development-process.md

 The longer a bug is in the system, the more expensive it is to fix.

 As you are pushing in new features with

+##Code/Feature Freeze

+For Scrum:

+It is easier to identify freeze points in Scrum because of the release cycle.
+For a two (2) week sprint, a feature freeze wil start on the second week until the scheduled deployment.
+For the entire second week all efforts will shift from feature development to bug fixing.

+Code freeze will be in effect on the day of the deploy, it will end once the deploy branch has been pushed to production.

+Exception to code/feature freezes are hotfix which should be deployed as soon as they are ready.

 ##Deployment